dataobservatory-eu/digitalmusicobservatory/content/publication/hungary_music_industry_2014/index.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["market-report", "Hungary", "music industry"]
+tags = ["market-report", "Hungary", "Music industry"]

 # Links (optional).
 url_pdf = "http://www.zeneipar.info/letoltes/proart-zeneipari-jelentes-2015.pdf"